Updated October 2014

 Qualifying public education experience is that which you have earned as a teacher in a public school in another U.S. state or with the U.S. federal government.
-You must have been granted service credit in a retirement or pension system for working as a teacher.
+While working as a teacher, you must have been granted service credit in a retirement or pension system.
 Your former retirement system will be required to verify this information on your service credit purchase application.

 You must pay the actuarial equivalent value of the resulting increase in your future benefit.
 The actuarial equivalent value is the amount needed today to pay for the increase in your monthly benefit over your lifetime.

 Use the service credit purchase formula to calculate your cost:

 Part 1: Annual Average Salary x Service Credit Years to Purchase x Factor 1

 Part 2: Annual Average Salary x Current Service Credit Years x (Factor 1 – Factor 2)

 Total Cost = Part 1 cost + Part 2 cost

 The Part 1 cost pays for the additional value of the service credit you plan to purchase.